Let’s talk about your projects

 Mailchimp is one company that conducts user surveys for this purpose.
 They always survey their users to learn what they like and dislike about their product and how to improve it.

-You can conduct interviews if you require deeper insights and qualitative information.
+You can conduct interviews for different user persona if you require deeper insights and qualitative information.
 Mailchimp and Zendesk may sometimes invite their users for phone calls and does interviews with them to understand their experiences better and gather specific feedback.

 This method requires more manpower and a longer time, but it's more insightful as the questions you ask can be changed during the research sessions.